Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/06 Methods.md

 We collected academic and grey literature to help identify questions (or criteria) relevant to assessing a DAO, including issues faced by DAOs in practice, and to identify principles for guidance on how DAOs should be operated and governed.

-You can find our collection of literature for each principle, and the snippets (or highlighted quotes) from each article in the table below.
+You can find our collection of literature for each principle, and the snippets (or highlighted quotes) from each item in the table below.

-You can find our collection of literature for each question, and the snippets (or highlighted quotes) from each article in the table below.
+You can find our collection of literature for each question, and the snippets (or highlighted quotes) from each item in the table below.

 The DAO Index helps focus on 1) how to design DAOs, and 2) how to assess DAOs.